Thursday, October 17, 2024

 Page 46 - Moviola was Travilla’s third job after Cabo Blanco (starring Charles Bronson) and the television film She’s Dressed to Kill (which he promoted on the Dinah show with former leading ladies Debbie Reynolds, Diahann Carroll, Jane Powell, Jean Peters and Jane Russell.)

-Page 46 & 49 - Much from the Bunny Seidman interview was lifted in chunks with embellishments from another book.
+Page 46 & 49 - Much of the Bunny Seidman interview was lifted in chunks from another book (with embellishments).

 Page 52 - Why were photographs of the red sequined dress rather than the“prototype” used?
 Probably because you could see how "basic" it was in comparison.

-Page 78 - Sketch is not original but a 1980s redraw for a series of prints.
+Page 78 - Sketch is not original but a 1980s redraw for a series of prints gifted to a friend.

 Page 82 - “Original” concept is a 1980s redraw minus dedication and signature.